mumani/Team-3-voyagers/README.md

 #Team-3-voyagers
 t3v members portfolio page

-A custom grid framework was from https://github.com/mumani/CSS-Framework/blob/master/classes.css was used in designing the page layout
+A custom grid framework was from https://github.com/mumani/CSS-Framework/blob/master/classes.css was used in designing the page layout.
+It's in the classes file in CSS-Grid Folder.

 The two main section were replicated from the following websites
     'The Team' section from  https://wearecrunch.dk/about/?lang=en